dhrumil1202/Fetch-Receipt-processor/README.md

 ## Running the Application

-After setting up the application, you can access it on `http://localhost:5000`.
+After setting up the application, you can access it on `http://localhost:5000` using postman to check output.

 ## API Documentation